TravisWheelerLab/soda-docs/docs/source/interfaces/RectangleConfig.rst

 .. rst-class:: trst-property-desc

-A callback to define the opacity of the border around the rectangle glyph.
+A callback to define the stroke width of the border around the rectangle glyph.

 .. rst-class:: trst-property-dl